What are the different Call Center Jargons

 The agent would appear to be on a call with the customer in the ACD stats, even if they were just waiting for their lunch break or checking something on their phone.
 This type of ruse is difficult to detect.

-A method for implementing a high-quality call handling process.
+In call center jargon, call recording is a method for implementing a high-quality call handling process.
 Calls and data relating to financial or legal transactions may be recorded and stored.
 Refer to the Call Recording and Speech Analytics Reference Guide for more information.

 Call routing is the process of routing incoming calls to specific advisors based on pre-determined criteria.